-ENG Technical Communication 10033
+ENG 10033 Technical Communication

-A course designed to prepare students to demonstrate a high level of effectiveness in handling the demands of communication in their jobs.
+A course designed for students in technical programs to prepare them to demonstrate a high level of effectiveness in handling the demands of communication in their jobs.
 Prerequisite: ENG 10003.

-20003 World Literature I
+ENG 20003 World Literature I

 A study of literature from classical Greece through the Renaissance, reflecting the major philosophical, religious, and literary trends of these time periods.
 Prerequisite: ENG 10013.